23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 7. Guantanamera

-The best restaurant in Hell’s Kitchen for Cuban food may be Guantanamera.
+The best restaurant in Hell’s Kitchen for Cuban food may be Guantanamera, but we know there are other contenders.
 The festive energy, live music and large portions make this place a can’t-miss spot.
-They also have fantastic mojitos.
+It also has fantastic mojitos.

 The Vibe

-You’ll feel like you’re part of the party in this restaurant.
+You’ll feel like you’re part of the party in this bustling restaurant in Hell’s Kitchen.
 The warm lighting and unique art on the walls make for a welcoming environment.
-Because it’s open until midnight, this is a great late-night spot.
+Because it’s open until midnight, this fun restaurant in NYC is a great spot for a late-night meal.

 What to Order

-The paella here is fantastic.
-There’s both a seafood and a vegetarian option; both are equally good.
+In our opinion, this is one of the best Hell's Kitchen restaurants for paella.
+There’s a seafood and a vegetarian option, and both are equally good.
 End your meal with flan de leche.

 via Guantanamera

-Finding the best restaurant in Hell’s Kitchen for ramen is tough, but Totto Ramen is definitely one of the top contenders.
-From the outside, it looks like a no-frills hole in the wall.
-On the inside is some of the best ramen in NYC, according to locals.
-Bring cash!
+We understand that finding the best restaurant in Hell’s Kitchen for ramen is tough, but Toribro Ramen is definitely one of the top contenders.
+From the outside, it looks like a no-frills hole-in-the-wall spot.
+On the inside, though, is some of the best ramen in NYC, according to locals.

 The Vibe

 You’ll feel like you’re in a real Japanese ramen house here.
-It’s a small space with fast-paced energy.
+It’s a small restaurant in Hell’s Kitchen with fast-paced energy.
 When you sit at the counter, you’ll be able to see the chefs preparing your meal, giving the space authentic vibes.

 What to Order

-If you prefer a classic dish, go with the miso ramen, another soothing dish during winter in NYC.
-If you want something unique, fried chicken ramen is a delicious treat that you won’t find everywhere.
+If you prefer a classic dish, go with the miso ramen, another soothing meal to enjoy during winter in NYC.
+If you want something unique, the Toribro Deluxe Mega is a delicious treat that you won’t find everywhere.

 9. Empanada Mama